andrewjkowalczuk/multicam-pose/README.md

 The crux of the algorithm is evaluating the coefficients of the univariate polynomial dependent on $\lambda_3$; the paper omits the details of this operation.
 Here, the expressions for $A, B, \ldots, I$ were obtained using Macaulay2[^Macaulay2] (see comments in `solver.py` for specific commands).

-Once candidate poses are calculated and the best-fititng pose is identified, it is refined using non-linear least squares (`scipy.optimize.least_squares`) by minimizing the total reprojection error over all observations; rotations are parameterized in $SO(3)$ with `scipy.spatial.transform.Roation` providing the exponential map and logarithm operations:
+Once candidate poses are calculated and the best-fititng pose is identified, it is refined using non-linear least squares (`scipy.optimize.least_squares`) by minimizing the total reprojection error over all observations; rotations are parameterized in $SO(3)$ with `scipy.spatial.transform.Rotation` providing the exponential map and logarithm operations:

 ```
      message: `gtol` termination condition is satisfied.